-After FASTCAR, it was discovered that the TS for the minor diastereoisomer was 1.1 kcal/mol more stable.
-However, this finding does not align with the experimental observation (dr over 20:1 in favour of the other).
-We surmised this discrepancy was related to an incomplete coverage of the potential energy surface by CREST, which "missed" significant regions (FASTCAR still found a TS 3.2 kcal/mol more stable than the input but not the most stable possible - noticeably the proposed TS was in fact higher in energy than the previously published one).
-This issue could be addressed by a fine tuning of the search parameters within CREST, to ensure a more thorough exploration of the potential energy surface.
-However this may be quite complicated to unfold, and the solution likely system-dependent, in conceptual contradiction with the philosophy of FASTCAR.
+After FASTCAR, it was discovered that the TS for the (experimental) minor diastereoisomer was 1.1 kcal/mol more stable.
+This finding does not align with the experimental observation (dr over 20:1 in favour of the other).
+We surmised this discrepancy was related to an incomplete coverage of the potential energy surface by CREST, which "missed" significant regions.
+Indeed, though FASTCAR found a TS 3.2 kcal/mol more stable than the given input, it was not the most stable possible, since it could be shown to be higher in energy than the previously published one.
+This issue could likely be addressed by a fine tuning of the search parameters within CREST, to ensure a more thorough exploration of the potential energy surface.
+However this may be quite complicated to unfold, and the solution likely system-dependent, in conceptual contradiction with the philosophy of FASTCAR (thought to be a quite generic tool).
 Conversely, by analogy with the approach used in the case of genetic algorithm, we envisioned the possibility to correct this problem by an iterative application of the conformer search.

 Two approaches were then attempted to address this discrepancy.
-The initial attempt was to feed FASTCAR with the most stable conformers found by CREST.
+The initial attempt was to feed FASTCAR with the most stable conformers found by CREST (without any DFT optimization).
 This unfortunately resulted in the same conformer ensemble being found in both cases.
 Subsequently, we focused on the most stable conformer after DFT optimization and selected it as the starting input.
 After applying FASTCAR for a second time, CREST identified new low energy conformers for the major diastereoisomer.
 The most stable transition state (TS) was found to be 2.6 kcal/mol lower in energy compared to the TS found during the first iteration.
 In the case of the minor diastereoisomer, no variation in the conformer ensemble was observed after the reiteration, resulting in the same lowest TS geometry.
-As a result, a strong selectivity in line with experiment was observed, the difference in activation barriers being in that case of 1.5 kcal/mol (Figure 5).
+As a result, a strong selectivity in line with experiment was eventually observed, the difference in activation barriers being in that case of 1.5 kcal/mol (Figure 5).
 By precaution, FASTCAR was run a third time taking the most stable TS found after the first iteration and to our delight the same lowest TS was found.